Little Rock, Arkansas Social Security Disability Attorneys

 A disability can make it very difficult to work and achieve financial independence.
 Fortunately for people living in the United States, part of our social safety net is the Social Security Disability Insurance (SSDI) program, which provides monthly cash benefits to people who are disabled and unable to work.

 If you are applying for benefits, it is important to keep in mind that most SSDI claims are initially rejected.
-In fact, only 28 percent of applicants were awarded benefits after their initial application during the period from 2001 to 2010, according to data provided by the Social Security Administration.
+In fact, only 28 percent of applicants were awarded benefits after their initial application during the period of 2001 to 2010, according to data provided by the Social Security Administration.
 For this reason, it is strongly recommended that anyone seeking SSDI benefits speak to a Little Rock SSDI lawyer before submitting their initial application.

 Am I Eligible for SSDI?